vallejoj/WorkshopTemplate/workshops/AVBCS-Workshop/LabGuide300.md

 The main page for our application is created for us automatically by AVBCS so we will begin by adding components to display our data.

-- From the component list, drag a **List View** over the our mock phone and drop it on the page.
+- From the component list, drag a **List View** over to the mock phone and drop it on the page.

   ![](images/300/mobileListComponent.png)